ClickHouse/ClickHouse/docs/en/query_language/show.md

 If the `FROM` clause is not specified, the query returns the list of tables from the current database.

-The same result as the `SHOW TABLES` query returns, you can get by the following way:
+You can get the same results as the `SHOW TABLES` query in the following way:

 ```sql
 SELECT name FROM system.tables WHERE database = <db> [AND name LIKE <pattern>] [LIMIT <N>] [INTO OUTFILE <filename>] [FORMAT <format>]